SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

-If the *expression* is not ``nil``, the optional-member expression evaluates to the non-optional unwrapped value of the expression and any chained postfix expression are evaluated normally.
+If the *expression* is not ``nil``, the optional-member expression evaluates to the unwrapped value of the expression, and any chained postfix expression are evaluated.
 Otherwise,
 the chained-optional expression evaluates to ``nil`` and any chained postfix expressions are ignored.

-Informally, all postfix expressions that follow the chained-optional expression and are still part of the same expression are chained to the chained-optional expression.
+Informally, all postfix expressions that follow the chained-optional expression and are still part of the same expression are understood to be chained to the chained-optional expression.
 Specifically,
-a postfix expression is *directly chained* to the expression that is its first part.
+a postfix expression is :newTerm:`directly chained` to the expression that is its first part.
-A postfix expression is *chained* to an expression if it is either directly chained to that expression or if it is directly chained to another postfix expression that is directly chained to that expression.
+A postfix expression is :newTerm:`chained` to an expression if it is either directly chained to that expression or if it is directly chained to another postfix expression that is directly chained to that expression.